EarthToAccess/VidUI/README.md

   - The final two, after the decimal, are the day of release.
   - The letter indicates if multiple updates were pushed in one day.

 \> Fixed a problem with the viewing plate teleport function where it would anchor immediately after calling MoveTo, causing your character to still be in the same place server-side.
 Now, VidUI will wait 3/4ths of a second after calling the view change function before anchoring your character, preventing it from appearing.

-#### Previous

 **Version v1.2**